njsdias/MachineLearning/TensorFlow/Clustering/README.md

 - As we assume that the figure is convex and isotropic, it doesn't work very well with noncircle- like delimited clusters

+### 2.2. k-nn Algorithm
+k-nearest neighbors (k-nn) is a supervised Machine Learning algorithm. k-nn can be implemented in more than one of configurations.
+One of them is using a Semi Supervised approach where we start with a certain number of already assigned samples (labled), and we will later guess the cluster membership based on the characteristics of the train set.

+The **k-nn algorithm** can be summarized by the following steps:

+1. We place the **previously known samples** on the data structures.
+2. We then **read the next sample to be classified** and **calculate the Euclidean distance** from the new sample to every sample of the training set.
+3. We decide the class of the new element by **selecting the class of the nearest sample** by Euclidean distance.
+The k-nn method **requires the vote of the k closest samples.**
+4. We **repeat the procedure** until there are no more remaining samples.

+**Pros and cons of k-nn:**
+The advantages of this method are:

+- Simplicity; no need for tuning parameters
+- No formal training; we just need more training examples to improve the model

+**The disadvantages:**
+- Computationally expensive (All distances between points and every new sample have to be calculated)